Tennessee governor grants clemency to woman championed by Kim Kardashian

 In November 2017, the singer Rihanna referred to the case when wrote on her Instagram page: “Did we somehow change the definition of #JUSTICE along the way?? ...
 Something is horribly wrong when the system enables these rapists and the victim is thrown away for life!”

-Reality TV star Kardashian drew attention to Brown’s case in 2017 when she wrote in a Twitter message: “The system has failed.
+Reality TV star Kardashian also drew attention to Brown’s case in November 2017 when she wrote in a Twitter message: “The system has failed.
 It’s heart breaking to see a young girl sex trafficked then when she has the courage to fight back is jailed for life!”

 While in prison, Brown earned her GED, or high school equivalency certificate, and an associate degree with a 4.0 grade point average.
 She is expected to complete a bachelor’s degree this year.

-Brown thanked Haslam for giving her a second chance, the Tennessean newspaper reported, citing a statement from her lawyers.
-An attorney for Brown did not immediately respond to requests for comment.
+Brown thanked Haslam for giving her a second chance, she said in a statement released by her legal team.

 Haslam, whose term ends on Jan.
 19, has previously granted five commutations, 15 pardons and one exoneration.